jigyasa-analytics/jigyasa_tree/README.md

 ---

-## create Manual tree
+## Create manual tree with a new feature at pruned node

 ```python
 tree.create_subtree(node_id, feature)
 ```

-Attatch the depth 1 subtree of selected feature to the node_id
+Attach the depth 1 subtree of selected feature to the node_id

 ---

-## Get Tree rules
+## Get tree rules

 ```python
 rule_strings=tree.get_rules()